softwaremmm/summary_pipeline/speciation.md

 graph TD;
     MYKROBE_RETURN{{Has mykrobe returned any information?}};

-    ALL_CM[Use name from competitive mapping.<br/>Use coverage and mean depth from competitive mapping.];
+    ALL_CM[Use name from Competitive Mapping.<br/>Use coverage and mean depth from Competitive Mapping.];

     TOPHIT_TB{{Is top hit M.tuberculosis?}};